Hot Tips to Keep Your Pets Safe During the 4th of July Holidays!

 - Don’t let pets get near your barbecue grill while it is in use or still hot.

 - Avoid the urge to feed your pets table scraps or other foods intended for people.
 Be especially careful to keep them away from these common foods that are actually toxic.

 - Remember that too much sun and heat (and humidity!) can be dangerous to pets.
 Keep them inside when it’s extremely hot/humid; make sure they have access to shady spots and plenty of water when outdoors; don’t leave them outside for extended periods in hot weather; and know the signs that a pet may be overheating.

 - Never leave your pet in your car when it’s warm outside.
 Vehicle interiors heat up much faster than the air around them, and even a short time in a locked car can be dangerous to pets.

-- If you’re travelling out of town for the holiday, consider leaving your pets at home with a pet sitter or boarding them in a kennel.
+- If you’re traveling out of town for the holiday, consider leaving your pets at home with a pet sitter or boarding them in a kennel.
 If you need to bring them with you, be sure you know how to keep them safe.

 - Follow safe food handling and hygiene practices to protect your family and guests.